Ceritinib (By mouth)

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- It is best to take this medicine on an empty stomach.
-Take it at least 2 hours before or after a meal.
+- Take this medicine at least 1 hour before or 2 hours after a meal.

 - Swallow the capsule whole.
 Do not crush, break, chew, or open it.